ICDR-Trinidad

 Vice-Chair Finance: Patrice dePeiza

-Vice-Chair Education: Sandy Steinwender
+Co-Vice-Chair Education: Sandy Steinwender

-Vice-Chair Education: Lauren Marcus
+Co-Vice-Chair Education: Lauren Marcus

 Members

-The Trinidad Working Group members consist of the executive leadership team, current or past perceptors and students, and others interested in rehabilitation in Trinidad and Tobago.
+The Trinidad Working Group members consist of the executive leadership team, current or past perceptors and students, and others interested in rehabilitation in Trinidad and Tobago

 Partners